HHS/acf-ofa-tanf-longitudinal-dataset/documentation/source/TransformationDocumentation.rst

 -  Remove notes and header rows.

--  Round numeric values to the nearest 100\ :sup:`th`.
+-  Round numeric values to the nearest integer.

 .. _tableau-variables-1: